 Replacing River Draw will allow NJ TRANSIT to continue to move commuters and recreational rail customers to critical job centers and Shore communities for years to come—without prolonged interruptions related to severe weather events.
 During construction, NJ TRANSIT will keep the existing bridge in service for minimal service disruption.

 The Raritan River Bridge Replacement Project will advance as a result of a grant awarded by the Federal Transit Administration (FTA), through FTA’s Emergency Relief Program for resiliency projects in response to Superstorm Sandy.

 NJ TRANSIT is conducting the Raritan River Bridge Replacement project in accordance with FTA procedures for transit projects.
-A Supplemental Environmental Assessment (EA) / Section 4(f) De Minimis Finding has been prepared in accordance with the National Environmental Policy Act (NEPA) and is available for review.
+An Environmental Assessment (EA) / Section 4(f) Evaluation has been prepared in accordance with the National Environmental Policy Act (NEPA) and was made available for review.
 A public comment period for the document ran from June 14, 2017, through July 14, 2017.
 For more information, click here.

 Raritan River Bridge Replacement Video